mfpms/mfpm-upd/README.md

-# mufupd
+# mfpd
-The update manager of mufpkg
+The update manager of mfpkg